arkadiusz97/Regex-crawler/README.md

 *urlRegex http://localhost/Regex-crawler/subpage[0-8]{1}\.html

 # Usage.
-To start program, enter to terminal: [program_name] [config file] Regex-crawler will generate Sqlite3 database with tables "results" and "urlsNoResults".
+To start program, enter to terminal: [program_name] [settings file name] [s] [t] Regex-crawler will generate Sqlite3 database with tables "results" and "urlsNoResults" or readable text file.
+You can generate both database and text file at the same time.
 Every record in table result has: Id, url where result was found, regular expressions for match and regex groups for match.
 Table urlsNoResults has only urls addresses without any result.
 Urls that aren't match to any rule *urlRegex will be ignored.

 # Requirements.
 To run this program , you need a Python 3.7.2 or newer with installed libares: requests, datetime, os and bs4.